 General Radio Service (known as Citizen's Band in the USA)

-• President Thomas FCC (FM/AM) - no antenna up
+• President Thomas FCC (FM/AM) - can work on Discone.

 • Midland 77-112 - pending repair